-With the rising use of e-cigarettes—also called vaping—many HR managers and benefit consultants are playing catch-up to answer questions like: Are e-cigs as harmful as other tobacco products?
+With the rising use of e-cigarettes, many HR managers are playing catch-up to answer questions like: Are e-cigs as harmful as other tobacco products?
 Should these be handled in a no smoking policy at work?

 The issue can be complex, but we do have some answers to guide you.

-To help address these questions, the National Academies of Sciences, Engineering, and Medicine (NASEM) report examined more than 800 peer-reviewed studies and compiled their findings.
+To help address these questions, the National Academies of Sciences, Engineering, and Medicine (NASEM) report examined over 800 peer-reviewed studies and compiled their findings.

-This report summarized what is known about the health risks and benefits of e-cigarettes and determined the strength of evidence for each of the conclusions.
+This report summarized what is known about the health risks and benefits of e-cigarettes.
+It also determined the strength of evidence for each of the conclusions.